nobl9/nobl9-openslo/README.md

 ### Modifying Nobl9 objects

-Each field in a resulting Nobl9 object can be modified through the use of `metadata.annotations` field in OpenSLO object.
+Each field in the resulting Nobl9 object can be modified using the `metadata.annotations` field in the OpenSLO object.
-In order to change a certain field in a resulting Nobl9 object, the user must provide an annotation with the following format:
+To change a field in the resulting Nobl9 object, provide an annotation in the following format:

 ```text
 nobl9.com/<field_path>: <value>